6 Small Steps That Make a Big Difference to Your Health After 60

 You don’t have to make a sudden big change all at once, though you can if you want to.
 Usually, we try to make small changes that lead to a big change.

 For example, if you are looking to move towards a healthier lifestyle, you can start with baby steps.
 So many people I talk to believe they need to make massive changes to their life to be healthy.
-Some need more than others but we all must start somewhere so here are tips to begin those baby steps.
+Some need more than others but we all must start somewhere so here are tips to begin those baby steps to better health after 60.

 Get a Check-Up